 learn to dance / dance to learn

-The Dance Science and Dance Scholarship concentrations are the foundation for a wide range of dance-related careers — and for the opportunity to continue training and performing.
+The Dance Science concentration is the foundation for a wide range of dance-related careers — and for the opportunity to continue training and performing.

 The Dance Science concentration combines dance training with biology, psychology, and anatomy.
 Many dancers seeking a well-rounded education will pursue both performance and dance science concentrations, often leading to careers in dance medicine, physical therapy, and occupational therapy.
 Course offerings include anatomy, kinesiology, and somatic practice, as well as coursework in the College's excellent biology, psychology, and physics departments.